| More

 information is uploaded, and as more and more ideas

+are shared.
 When you vote on an issue, you

 will have the opportunity to read the essential background